KillrVideo/killrvideo.github.io/src/site/docs/development/implementers-cheatsheet.md

 1. [Setup Docker Environment][2]: Setup your development environment with all the other infrastructure and projects it needs (for example, one node of DSE) using Docker Compose.
-1. [Generate Service Code][3]: Use the `.proto` files to generate client and server code stubs with the Grpc plugin for the Protobuf compiler.
+1. [Generate Service Code][3]: Use the `.proto` files to generate client and server code stubs with the gRPC plugin for the Protobuf compiler.
 1. [Connect to DataStax Enterprise][4]: Use etcd service discovery to find the DSE node's address and connect to it.
 1. [Implement the Services][5]: Write the interesting code that implements the services.